How to Prepare Your Employees and What to Tell Your Customers About The Covid-19 Virus

 Training the Next Generation and Developing Careers

 IEC of Oregon is active in the recruitment and training of the next generation and development of their careers.
-IEC of Oregon runs two separate apprenticeship programs:
+IEC of Oregon runs three separate apprenticeship programs:

 - Area I Limited Energy program in conjunction with Clackamas Community College in Wilsonville